The Emergence of the Software Bill of Material

 Tooling to make SBOMs Accessible

 While your team may be doing a great job of generating the different levels of SBOMs for each build, we are far from finished.
-We need the ability to see the information so that it can be used and acted upon by multiple members of the team.
+We need the ability to see the information so that it can be used and acted upon by multiple team members.
 And the SBOM information must have immediate relevance.
 After all, what good is a microservice’s SBOM if we have no insight into which applications are using the service?

 Maturing in the use of SBOMs will drive the need to aggregate the data and display the information in a way that is easy to read and useful to all.
 The first step is finding an easy way to associate the generated SBOMs based on the artifact in a simple dashboard view.
 Unfortunately, we cannot expect everyone to know where the last build was executed and where the SBOM data lies.